 We are called quite frequently by Massachusetts Real Estate Investors looking to buy a short sale we may have listed, and asking what the best way to get them the property is.
-There is no magic ball for an investor to buy a short sale, but there certainly are things that will help the process when writing your offer.
+There is no magic ball for an investor to buy a short sale, but they’re certainly are things that will help the process when writing your offer.

-2) If you are using a HARD MONEY LENDER, you are NOT a CASH BUYER.
+• If you are using a HARD MONEY LENDER, you are NOT a CASH BUYER.
 If you check you are a cash buyer and your company is an LLC, the seller’s lender will want to see a copy of your bank statements.
 When a hard money lender issues you pre-approval, that’s exactly what it is, it’s a letter saying you are APPROVED to buy the sale, but your offer should be written as FINANCED without a contingency.
 If you are using hard money, just write in that it’s not contingent upon anything, like an appraisal (although I do know some hard money lenders want appraisals).
 The bottom line is you need a bank statement showing you can buy the property if you are a true cash buyer, so submit your offer accordingly AND your bank statement if you are a cash buyer.

-I was talking to an investor last week, and I told the person Zillow and Trulia were listing the property value at $110,000 and the investor’s offer was in the $40,000 range.
+• I was talking to an investor last week, and I told the person Zillow and Trulia were listing the property value at $110,000 and the investor’s offer was in the $40,000 range.
 Now I know Zillow and Trulia are NOT ACCURATE, but they ARE a gauge.
 Once the investor told me about the chemical plant across the street and the work needed on the property, it made a lot more sense to me on WHY they were offering such a low amount.
-If you do plan on submitting a low offer, be prepared to bullet point out WHY certain things affect the value so that we can submit it to the sellers lender.
+If you do plan on submitting a low offer, be prepared to bullet point out WHY certain things affect the value so that we can submit it to the seller’s lender.

-5) Ask if the loan is backed by Ocwen or Nationstar and if so, back away quickly.
+• Ask if the loan is backed by Ocwen or Nationstar and if so, back away quickly.
 Both servicers will take your offer, not respond, and then put the property up on Hubzu or Auction.com for other investors to bid on, even though you have an executed contract.
 I know, I know, it stinks, but any NON-GSE loan will end there and you don’t want to go through the work to lose the property to a higher bidder.

-6) Just because it’s a foreclosure, does not mean it’s a SHORT SALE.
+• Just because it’s a foreclosure, does not mean it’s a SHORT SALE.
 I get one call a week from eager investors who see a property going into foreclosure and they call looking for short sale advice in Massachusetts.
 JUST because a property is being foreclosed upon does not mean it’s a short sale.
 The homeowner must have NEGATIVE EQUITY.
-If the homeowner has equity and is being foreclosed they can just list it online and get a traditional buyer and pay their loan off, so this goes back to knowing numbers.
+If the homeowner has equity and is being foreclosed, they can just list it online and get a traditional buyer and pay their loan off, so this goes back to knowing numbers.